-So let's get down to business.
+So let’s get down to business.
 To get the most out of this tutorial, try running the code yourself.
-You can copy-and-paste the code in a Jupyter Notebook and run it without modifications.
-Just remember to first install the required libraries (
+These code snippets have been tested with Python 3.8.3.
+You can try running them with a more recent version, but they might require some small changes.

 - Read a list of ISBNs (international identifier of books)

 - Request the books' metadata to the Google Books API

 The algorithm would look something like the diagram below.